Human evolutionary developmental biology: Language and cognitive studies

 Languages and cognitive function have also been subjects of evolutionary studies.
 Insofar as language and evolutionary developmental biology, there is tension from the gate.
-Much of this contention has centered around whether to view and study language as an adaptation in and of its self, or as a by-product of other adaptations.
+Much of this contention has centered around whether to view and study language as an adaptation in and of itself, or as a by-product of other adaptations.
 Jackendoff and Pinker have argued for language as an adaptation owing to the interdependent social nature of humans.
 To support these claims, he points to things like the bi-directionality in language usage and comprehension.
 This is a counter to the claims by theorists like Noam Chomsky, who argued against language as a human specific adaptation.

 Adaptation and adaptive theory has been argued even separate from its utility in the study of language.
 Gould and Lewontin engage with what they saw as flaws in adaptive theory using the analogy of the spandrels of San Marco.
 Among the issues identified is the lack of distinction between what trait developed and how it is used, and the underlying reasons or forces that created the novel trait initially.
 This is particularly difficult to access in intangible language and cognition.

 This debate has continued over decades and most often presents in the form of a response and published dialogue between theorists.
 This continued debate has prompted efforts to marry the two perspectives in a useful way.
 Fitch argues that these two approaches can be rectified with the study of "neutral computation and mammalian brain development".
 It may be more useful to consider specific components of neural computation and development, what has been selected for, and to what end.

 Ploeger and Galis tackled modular evolvability and developmental constraints in human and other primate evolutionary trajectories.
 They argue that these should be treated with an interdisciplinary approach across the cognitive sciences.
 They frame this in the context of: